 Have you ever thought of writing a screenplay?
-If so, wondering where to start?
+If so, Are you wondering where to start?
 You can use the Google Docs screenplay template to create beautiful screenplays in Google Docs.
+Let’s dive deep into this article to find out some simple workarounds to create a Google Docs screenplay template and format a screenplay.

 Table Of Contents